 3. Zesty Paws Dog Allergy Relief Chews, Peanut Butter

-These soft chews have a peanut butter flavor and a texture similar to a small treat, making them easy to give to most dogs.
-They're typically used as a daily supplement to help support immune and digestive health, especially for dogs showing signs of seasonal or environmental allergies.
-The formula is designed for everyday practicality, fitting easily into a dog's regular routine.
+These soft chews have a peanut butter flavor and a treat-like texture, making them easy to give to most dogs.
+They're often used as a daily supplement for immune and digestive health, especially for dogs with seasonal or environmental allergies.
+The formula fits easily into a dog's regular routine for everyday practicality.

 What We Like: